vippsas/vipps-developers/common-topics/redirects.md

 # Redirecting the user to a website or app

-You can redirect the user to a website or app once they have used the Vipps MobilePay app to log in to your site, complete a payment, accept an agreement, or similar.
+You can redirect the user to a website or app once they have used the Vipps or MobilePay app to log in to your site, complete a payment, accept an agreement, or similar.

 Most of the APIs provide the redirect functionality in different flows.
 For example: